 When you log your bedtime and sleep target into the watch, it monitors your movement.
 Periods of no movement are considered deep sleep, and periods of significant movement suggest you're awake.

-On your non-dominant wrist, yes that's right.
-But because a smartwatch carries sensors, it needs to be positioned properly for accurate heart rate readings.
+On your non-dominant wrist; yes that's right.
+But because an outdoor watch usually carries sensors, it needs to be positioned properly for accurate heart rate readings.

 Try and position the smartwatch one or two finger widths above the wrist bone.
 And make sure it's tight enough so that it doesn't slide down during exercise and you can't see the sensor flashing on the underside.